Alexey-Zanevsky/music-visualizer/README.md

    └── Synchronized lyrics
 ```

-The application does **not** receive or process Spotify's audio stream.
+The application does **not** receive or process the Spotify audio stream.

 ## Project Structure